You are here

 Purpose, Background, and Eligibility Requirements

-The Wisconsin Department of Public Instruction (DPI) reserves approximately five percent of its Title III to provide enhanced instructional opportunities to Immigrant Children and Youth.
-Local Education Agencies (LEAs) that have seen a significant increase in immigrant children and youth may apply for the discretionary grant.
-Qualifying LEAs must have demonstrated a significant increase in their Immigrant and Youth population[i].
-For Immigrant and Youth eligibility, a significant increase is defined as at least a 25 percent increase in the current year for the number of Immigrant and Youth over the average of the previous two years.
+The Wisconsin Department of Public Instruction (DPI) reserves approximately five percent of its available Title III funds in order to provide enhanced instructional opportunities to Immigrant Children and Youth.
+Local Education Agencies (LEAs) seeing a significant increase in students meeting the definition of immigrant children and youth may apply for this discretionary grant.
+In order to qualify, LEAs must demonstrate a significant increase in their immigrant children and youth population[i].
+For Immigrant and Youth Grant eligibility, a significant increase is defined as at least a 25 percent increase of immigrant children and youth in the current year over the average of the previous two years.
+LEA eligibility is determined by Immigrant and Youth data reported for the Third Friday Count in WISEdata via the LEA’s Student Information System to WISEdata.
+The data requested is based on the definition of immigrant children and your in the ESEA, Section 3201(5) of Title III.

 A) Family literacy, parent and family outreach, and the training activities designed to assist parents and families to become active participants in their children’s education.